Celine Dion Admits Her Kids Worry About Dying After Seeing Their Dad Die

 “He was freaking out,” she confessed of how Rene reacted to the news that he had throat cancer, admitting that she said to him, “You’re going to do your living will.
 I’m going to do my will too.
 I’m going to be by your side.”

-Celine had planned to take a year off from work to be with her husband as he battled the disease, but then continued to perform.
+Celine had planned to take a year off from work to be with her husband as he battled the disease but then continued to perform.

 “But at the end, he really wanted me to sing and show me how to live again,” Dion revealed of how he told her to get back on stage.
 “This is what he loved the most… I’m his favorite singer.”